-ICG in the Demilitarized Zone (DMZ) of the Company Network and Proxy
+ICG in the Demilitarized Zone (DMZ) of the Company Network and Proxy i This scenario is supported as of UMS version 5.08.

 ICG on the Internet (e.g. at a Cloud-Hosting Provider)

 ICG on the Internet with Proxy (e.g. at a Cloud-Hosting Provider)